-- Being open-minded.
-A master moralist is always open for their mind to be changed if new information is out there.
+- Open-minded.
+A master moralist is open to new information.

-- A master moralist may take risks to get what they believe is theirs.
-Unlike a slave moralist, who may be more comfortable with security.
+- Risk-taker.
+A master moralist is more likely to take risks to get what they believe is theirs.

-- A master moralist wants to have many people they can trust if they want to develop more power.
+- Influence.
+A master moralist wants people they can trust.

 - Self-worth.
-A master moralist believes in high esteem for one's self, and won't try to bring anyone down.
+A master moralist believes in promoting high self-esteem in themselves and those around them.